dolittle/Bifrost/Source/Documentation/apispec/Bifrost_AssemblySpecifier.md

 ---
 uid: Bifrost.AssemblySpecifier
-example: '*You can override summary for the API here using *MARKDOWN* syntax'
+summary: '*You can override summary for the API here using *MARKDOWN* syntax'
 ---

 *Please type below more information about this API:*